rutvik110/asset_manager_cli/README.md

 ```

-Any other assets except fonts can have any name you desire for those assets.
+Any other assets folders except fonts can have any name you desire for those assets.
 But for fonts, you should add them within a folder named `fonts` within `assets` folder.
 And each folder within `fonts` should be named according to the `font-family`.
 Every fonts file should be named in the following way -

 ```
 Font file name ---> font1-style-weight.ttf